bytting/gamma-analyzer/README.md

-# crash
+# Gamma Analyzer

-Controller application for Burn
+Controller and Analyzer for Gamma Collector

 Status: